nader93k/lifted-domain-repair/README.md

 - In the experimental logs included in exp_logs_anu, `bfs` is internally equivalent to **Uniform Cost Search (UCS)**.
 The log_processing scripts rename `bfs` to `ucs` for creating the LaTeX table.

 ## How to Reproduce Our Results

+All the logs that we produced and reported in the paper can be found in `exp_logs_anu`.

 To reproduce the data for a specific experiment from the paper, you will need to: